 The next three lines of controls affect whether and how a longitude-latitude grid and the datum line should be drawn on the sunclock map.
-Although it looks a bit like a coastline, the datum line is really just the line of average altitude and has nothing to do with seas or oceans which might have existed on Mars in the past.
+Although it looks a bit like a coastline, the datum line is really just the line of average altitude and has nothing to do with seas or oceans that might have existed on Mars in the past.

 The final set of options in the sunclock settings is a table of checkboxes indicating which, if any, of a set of locations should be marked on the map.
 The first two checkboxes are to mark the "Subsolar point" and the "Sub-Earth point", by a yellow circle and blue circle, respectively.
 The subsolar point is the location on Mars for which the Sun is directly overhead.
 Likewise, the sub-Earth point the location at which Earth is directly overhead, or for an observer on Earth looking at Mars, it is the spot directly in the middle of the hemisphere in view.

 The next dozen points of interest in the table are lander sites (see endnote 2), first all the planned or successful missions followed by those which did not work out.
 Following the landers in the table is a selection of notable surface features.
 The coordinates of all the fixed locations are taken from the "marslandmarks.xml" file which is included in the Mars24 distribution and which Mars24 reads in when it first starts.
 You can change the color with which any of these sites and landmarks is marked on the sunclock by either right-clinking (Windows, Linux) or control-clicking (macOS) on the location in the table, and then selecting a color from the pop-up menu that appears.

 Orbital Positions Display

 The second graphic display option is a plot of the orbital positions of the four inner planets: Mercury, Venus, Earth and Mars.
 Depending on how you have sized the plot window, part of Jupiter's orbit might also be visible.
-This plot has no special options which can be set using the controls in the prefs panel.

-Mars's orbit is shown as a red ellipse and the planet's position is marked by a ♂ symbol, Earth is in light blue and marked by a ⊕ symbol, Venus is in yellow and marked by a ♀, Mercury is in white and marked by a ☿, and Jupiter, if visible, is in orange and marked by a ♃.
+Mars's orbit is shown as a red ellipse, and the planet's position is marked by a ♂ symbol.
+Earth is in light blue and marked by a ⊕ symbol, Venus is in yellow and marked by a ♀, Mercury is in white and marked by a ☿, and Jupiter, if visible, is in orange and marked by a ♃.
 The orbits of the other planets beyond Mars are not shown because they are much too big to fit into the display.

 You might find it interesting to use the Earth time settings to specify an Earth time and date in the morning of Aug.
 27, 2003, and then examine the orbital positions plot.
 You'll see that Earth and Mars lie almost on the same line from the Sun, with Mars at its perihelion and Earth about 45° from its aphelion.
 This was the Great Mars Opposition of 2003, when Earth and Mars were the closest they had been in about 59,000 years.
 The light time between the two planets on that date was just 3 minutes and 6 seconds.